Archana Das is a research enthusiast. She likes to write about trendy topics and put her thoughts on them.

 Full-Length Face Shield

 A full-length face shield mask is a plastic version of the glass.
 You must have seen it being worn by welders.
 It covers your entire face from forehead to chin and secures with a cushioned headband.
-Generally, it isn’t ideal during pandemic crises as it’s tough to breathe.
+It isn’t ideal during pandemic crises as it’s tough to breathe.

-This mask is similar to the N95.
+This mask is like the N95.
 It can capture 95% of small particles in the air.
 But, the difference is that N95 masks can filter larger particles.

-However, N95 masks are reserved for healthcare providers.
+However, N95 masks get reserved for healthcare providers.
 The CDC does not recommend the public to use it.
 They consider if you have any N95 respirators, then donate them to your local hospitals.

 Apart from these all masks, N99 respirators are effective, filters 99%, N95 filters 95% and partially resistant to oil, N100 filters 99.97%, P95, P99, and P100 respirator filters 95%, 99%, 99.97% respectively.